Fellows Program

 Program Fee

 Tuition for the Fellows program is $19,850 and includes the 4-day retreat (with accommodations, meals, program materials), monthly learning groups, and the graduation dinner.
-In keeping with our commitment to diversity and inclusion, we offer some financial aid to exceptional participants who are unable to pay the full amount.
-We can also offer payment plans over four quarters.
-We do our best not to turn anyone away because of financial need.

 Please note that the majority of our participants have their companies pay for their enrollment, as they would with an executive coach.